Toddler killed on Sumrall Drive in accidental shooting; BRPD investigating

 Officials said the shooting on Sumrall just off Plank Road happened around 7:30 a.m.

 Police Chief T.J.
-Morse said that at least four people have been detained after the fatal shooting.
+Morse said that at least four people have been detained after the fatal shooting, which he said happened as the child was about to leave for school.

 More News